 5.37.3.3 Support of ECN marking for L4S in PSA UPF

 To enable ECN marking for L4S by a PSA UPF, a QoS Flow level ECN marking for L4S indicator may be sent by SMF to PSA UPF over N4.
 SMF also indicates to NG-RAN to report the congestion information (i.e. a percentage of packets that UPF uses for ECN marking for L4S) of the QoS Flow on UL and/or DL directions via GTP-U header extension to PSA UPF.
-If there is no UL packet when report for DL and/or UL needs to be provided, NG-RAN may generate an UL Dummy GTP-U Packet for such a reporting.
+If there is no UL packet when the report for DL and/or UL needs to be provided, NG-RAN may generate an UL Dummy GTP-U Packet for such a reporting.

-Upon successful activation of congestion information reporting for UL and/or DL, PSA UPF uses information sent by NG-RAN in GTP-U header extension (see TS 38.415 [116] and TS 38.300 [27]) to perform ECN bits marking for L4S for the corresponding direction.
+Upon successful activation of congestion information reporting towards NG-RAN for UL and/or DL, PSA UPF uses information sent by NG-RAN in GTP-U header extension (see TS 38.415 [116] and TS 38.300 [27]) to perform ECN bits marking for L4S for the corresponding direction.

 * * * End of Changes * * *